earthai-tech/watex/docs/view.rst

 .. note::

-	The params space plots give some basic plots for data exploratory and analysis.
-However, user can provides it own scripts for plotting.
+	The params space plots give some basic plots for data exploration and analysis.
+However, the user can provide its scripts for plotting.

-	The module :mod:`~watex.view.plot` can not give all the possible plot that can be yield with the predicting datasets.
+The module :mod:`~watex.view.plot` can not give all the possible plots that can be yielded with the predicting datasets.

 .. seealso::

-	`seaborn`_ provides some wonderfull statistical data visualization tools.
+	`seaborn`_ provides some wonderful statistical data visualization tools.

 .. _seaborn: https://seaborn.pydata.org/